HynekS/laravel-react-intranet/README.md

 ## TODO

+- [ ] The frontend file structure is really messy.
+Needs to be tidied up ASAP!
-- The database still isn't fully normalized; there are some duplications.
+- [ ] The database still isn't fully normalized; there are some duplications.
-- The names of many tables and rows are still mainly in Czech and are often confusing or inconsistent.
+- [ ] The names of many tables and rows are still mainly in Czech and are often confusing or inconsistent.
-- File upload won't handle extra-large files.
+- [ ] File upload won't handle extra-large files.
 This can be handled either by adding resumability or using an external service (S3?).
-- Some features (not vital ones) are still to be added.
+- [ ] Some features (not vital ones) are still to be added.